2251 views

 What are bailiffs?

-Bailiffs have the legal right to collect money on behalf of a company.
+Bailiffs are people who have the legal right to collect money on behalf of a company you owe money to.
 They are also known as enforcement agents.

-You will either be asked to pay what you owe or be instructed to seize your belongings and sell them to pay for the debts.
+You will either be asked to pay what you owe, or they will be instructed to seize your belongings and sell them to pay for the debts.

 What debts can a bailiff collect?